 This section should address the current and future management processes for properties which are impacted by the project during construction and operation, by virtue of the fact that the water pipeline and dam may intersect these properties, or separate adjoining properties, and there is potential for current farming or grazing practices to be affected in some material way.
-Mention should be made of the following:
+Assessment should include:

-- The impact of the project on existing agricultural land uses and management practices, e.g. disruption to stockyards, fences, water points, sowing or harvesting of crops, movement of livestock, agricultural machinery and any loss of agricultural land; and - Describe the range of measures required to mitigate real and potential disruptions to rural practices and management of properties (both within properties and with adjoining landholdings), such as separation of stock areas by the project and the types of alternative crossing points.
+the impact of the project on existing agricultural land uses and management practices, e.g. disruption to stockyards, fences, water points, pump installations , sowing or harvesting of crops, movement of livestock, agricultural machinery and any loss of agricultural land the range of measures required to mitigate real and potential disruptions to rural practices and management of properties (both within properties and with adjoining landholdings), such as separation of stock areas by the project and the types of alternative crossing points.